How teams see SLAs

 The SLAs look a bit differently for agents and for customers, if they're enabled on the customer portal:

-The SLA tracker uses colors to indicate the urgency of an SLA for an issue, based on the time remaining.
+The tracker uses colors to indicate the urgency of an for an issue, based on the time remaining.

-The SLA clock is ticking, it has more than 1 hour left.
+The clock is ticking, it has more than 1 hour left.

-A completed SLA displays the time remaining when the SLA was completed (or the amount of time breached) and an icon to indicate whether the SLA was completed successfully or unsuccessfully.
+A completed displays the time remaining when the was completed (or the amount of time breached) and an icon to indicate whether the was completed successfully or unsuccessfully.

 Units of time